AI in SEO: Guide for Australian Businesses in 2025

 AI Search Engines Becoming Default

-Beyond Google, a new breed of "answer engines" like Perplexity and ChatGPT are gaining traction.
+Answer engines like Perplexity and ChatGPT are gaining traction.

-Google Chrome is the market leader, but a key feature of Atlas was making it easy to switch.
+Google Chrome is still the market leader, but a key feature of Atlas was making it easy to switch.

 For a local business, this means your online presence needs to be optimised not just for Google, but for a future where your content could be surfaced by a variety of AI systems.